Mads Melbye: Research

-In recent years, Melbye and his group has contributed to the identification of genes and gene variants involved in or associated with disease development, e.g. in pyloric stenosis, hypospadias, febrile seizures, and pre-term births.
+Melbye and his group has contributed to the identification of genes and gene variants involved in or associated with disease development, e.g. in pyloric stenosis, hypospadias, febrile seizures, and pre-term births.
 A large number of other papers by Melbye and his group have evaluated the safety of drugs.
 Many have evaluated drug safety in pregnant women and children and have contributed to our understanding of pharmacovigilance.

-In two recent papers published in Science and Cell, Melbye together with Stanford professors Stephen Quake and Michael Snyder, demonstrated how the use of new technologies makes it possible based on a blood test among pregnant woman to predict gestational age, due date and preterm birth with high precision.
+In two recent papers published in Science and Cell, Melbye, together with Stanford professors Stephen Quake and Michael Snyder, demonstrated how the use of new technologies makes it possible based on a blood test among pregnant woman to predict gestational age, due date and preterm birth with high precision.
 These methods predicts due day better than ultrasound in the late second and third trimester.
 Turned into simple tests, such products holds great promise for use in middle and low income countries where skilled personnel and ultrasound equipment is sparse.
 Furthermore, preterm birth is the single factor leading to most morbidity and mortalities among newborns, but lack of methods to predict such pregnancy outcomes have up till now made it nearly impossible to study methods to prevent preterm birth.